Call for a FREE Evaluation

 Sometimes, insurance companies try to use comparative negligence rules to their advantage, unfairly blaming pedestrians for a crash.
 If an adjuster or insurance company tries to reduce or deny your claim, do not assume their comparative fault calculations are correct.
 Instead, immediately consult with an experienced car accident lawyer at Karl Truman Law Office.

-If you or a loved one suffered a pedestrian accident injury, you may be eligible to compensation for your losses, including:
+If you or a loved one suffered a pedestrian accident injury and survived, you may be eligible to compensation for your losses, including:

 • Economic damages.
 After the car accident, you may be left with significant medical bills, lost wages, and other financial losses.
 You are entitled to seek compensation for these economic damages, including any future treatment costs and wage losses that can be attributed to the injury.